UmmarFarooq14/Linux-In-Detail-Notes-From-Scratch/Linux/Day-13/at command.md

 ---------------------------
     -> Samba is a linux tool (or) utility that allows sharing for linux resources such as files and printers to with other operating systems.
     -> It works exactly like NFS but the difference is NFS shares within linux (or) Unix like system whereas Samba with Other OS.
+    Ex:- "A" Shares its filesystem with Computer "B" using samba than computer "B" will see that shared filesystem as if it is mounted as the local system.